 This gave him an epiphany that many retail brands use today- statistics don’t sell, stories do.
 This is because most human beings, while thoroughly rational under all circumstances, usually resort to intuition when the time comes to make a decision.
 This explains why we grab a bar of candy at the checkout aisle, or why we are more likely to buy when the staff pays us a compliment.
 At the end of the day, we don’t think about the product’s features as much as we consider how it makes us feel.

-Here are some other reasons why visual search just clicks.
+Here are 4 reasons why visual search just clicks.

 This helps retailers steer search away from being a micro-moment, and instead use every piece of information of a customer to customize their feed.
 As we’ve seen earlier, too many generic search results are a problem.
 Instead, a collection curated for a customer has a far better chance of getting sold successfully.